-The thigh garment can be removed and any white pads, gauze and tape can be discarded.
+The abdominal binder and lower extremity garment can be removed and any white pads, gauze and tape can be discarded.
 This does not need to be replaced after the first shower.

 You may gently begin washing your incisions with mild soap and water but do not submerge the incisions for at least 3 weeks.